-- Managing and Coordinating Online Classes: In addition to teaching, instructors also manage and coordinate online classes, organizing time and maintaining interaction to ensure students' active participation.
+- Managing and coordinating online classes: In addition to teaching, instructors also manage and coordinate online classes, organize time and maintain interaction to ensure students' active participation.
 They plan, manage progress, and allocate time for activities, while encouraging engagement through tools such as forums, chats, and virtual group meetings.
 This management not only helps maintain connection but also enhances students' motivation and interaction, creating a comprehensive learning experience in the digital space.

 3.4.
-Challenges and Opportunities in the Digital Education Environment
+Challenges and opportunities in the digital education environment

 3.4.1.
-The Challenges Faced by Instructors in the Digital Education Environment
+The challenges faced by instructors in the digital education environment

-- Challenges in Technology Skills: In the context of digital transformation, the application of technology in teaching is an inevitable trend, but lecturers face numerous challenges.
+- Challenges in technology skills: In the context of digital transformation, the application of technology in teaching is an inevitable trend, but lecturers face numerous challenges.
 They not only need skills in using online tools, LMS systems, and interactive software but also must keep up with the rapid development of technology, which requires significant time and resources.
 The pressure to integrate technology into teaching also demands creativity and flexible thinking, while technical issues and security concerns may disrupt the teaching process.
 However, many educational institutions lack training programs to support lecturers in technology, making self-learning difficult.
-To overcome these challenges, lecturers need a learning mindset and support from institutions to enhance their technological skills.
-According to a 2021 survey conducted by the Ministry of Education and Training, 70% of lecturers faced difficulties with new technologies, thus they need to continually update their skills to adapt.
+To overcome these challenges, lecturers need a learning mindset and support from institutions to enhance their technological skills.19 According to a 2021 survey conducted by the Ministry of Education and Training, 70% of lecturers faced difficulties with new technologies, thus they need to continually update their skills to adapt.

-- Increased Workload: With the shift to online teaching, instructors face a significant increase in workload.
+- Increased workload: With the shift to online teaching, instructors face a significant increase in workload.
 They need to spend more time preparing and digitizing lessons, creating electronic materials, videos, and interactive activities.
 In this environment, instructors must continuously assess and provide students with feedback, track progress, and manage online tests.
 They must also assist students with technical issues such as access errors, poor connectivity, and difficulties using software, especially when there is a lack of technical support.
 Instructors need to regularly update their technological skills, participate in training, and learn to use new software to adapt to the digital environment.
-Additionally, to maintain students' motivation and engagement, they must create interactive activities that are engaging and closely monitor students' participation.
-Managing data on progress and providing personalized support for each student also takes up more time.
+Additionally, to maintain students' motivation and engagement, they must create interactive activities that engage and closely monitor students' participation.
+Managing data on progress and providing personalized support for each student also takes more time.
 Furthermore, instructors must collaborate with colleagues, technical teams, and academic management to develop digital content.
-This increased workload not only requires time and energy but also affects mental health, so instructors need a lot of support in the digital education environment.
+This increased workload not only requires time and energy but also affects mental health, so instructors need a lot of support in the digital education environment.20